Posts tagged live scoring

 Live scoring adds an unmatched level of professionalism to your charity golf tournament.
 Instead of manually recording scores on a paper scorecard, golfers submit their scores via a live scoring mobile app, which syncs to live leaderboards in real-time that are accessible in the app and online.
 Leaderboards are often displayed in the clubhouse and shared on social media.

-Live leaderboards are displayed on a television at a charity golf tournament.
+A live leaderboard is displayed on a television screen in the clubhouse during a charity golf tournament.

 Live leaderboards can be displayed on televisions in the clubhouse and shared on social media.